jamesmortensen/diamond-chat-aware/README.md

 - Click the Gear drop-down at the top, inside the Add-ons page, next to "Search all add-ons".
 - Select "Install Add-on From File", and find `Diamond Chat Aware.xpi`.
 - Once installed, reload all your private chat windows to see diamonds.

+###Userscript

+An alternative to installing as a browser extension is to install as a userscript, either by dragging the userscript and dropping into Chrome's Tools->Extensions, using a script manager such as [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en), or by using [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) in Firefox and other browsers that support userscripts.

+- Click on the [diamondchataware.user.js](https://github.com/jamesmortensen/diamond-chat-aware/blob/master/userscript/diamondchataware.user.js) link to enter the file view page.
+- In the file view page for the userscript, click the "raw" button to download the script.
+- Your browser -- especially Chrome/Chromium -- may warn you about not being able to install userscripts.
+Ignore the warning.
+- Look for the script in your downloads folder, and use whatever method your script manager uses to install the script.
+In many cases, you can simply drag and drop the script into Greasemonkey or the Tools->Extension page of Chrome, or by copy/pasting the actual code into Tampermonkey itself.

 ##Legal